Betty's Blog

 When we first met Fotini and Vaggelio in 2015, they had just taken on the massive task of volunteering on their days off to care for 80+ dogs living as a pack in the “shelter” in the middle of nowhere.
 The conditions were heartbreaking – we saw grown men hiding tears when they saw the “life” the dogs had.

-The shelter and adoptions are managed by Fotini, who is a young full-time mum and ground crew at Lemnos Airport together with her best friend, Vaggelio, who works at one of the island hotels.
+The shelter and adoptions are managed by Fotini, who is a young mum and ground crew at Lemnos Airport together with her best friend, Vaggelio, who works at one of the island hotels.

 They have the occasional help of a few family, friends and a handful of wonderful children, including Fotini’s son, Victor, who since a young age, has hand reared so many puppies and become an expert at socialising the older shy dogs.

 What was really magical, right from the start, was the way this Dynamic Duo tackled this enormous task before them.
-They just got on and did it, no whinging, just lots of courage and determination and 6 years on they have achieved nothing short of a miracle.
+They just got on and did it, no whinging, just lots of courage and determination and 10 years on they have achieved nothing short of a miracle.

 Early days they were still learning themselves, basics like how to safely administer flea treatments and worming pills to a pack of 80 hyper dogs who are just so pleased to see you they can’t sit still.
 Or the time they couldn’t refuse the offer from a group of British uni students to bath and pamper all the dogs…..another story for another day!
 We did survive and the dogs loved their mud baths!